purvjoshi04/paper-portfolio/README.md

 ---

-Made with 🤍 by [Sat Naing](https://satnaing.dev) 👨🏻‍💻 and [contributors](https://github.com/satnaing/astro-paper/graphs/contributors).
+This is not my project, This project is made by [Sat Naing](https://satnaing.dev) Thanks to him.